iati-data-access/iati-data-access.github.io/docs/data-notes/README.md

 ## 3.1 Fields in output data

-For each country, two files are published, containing a common set of fields for all activities.
+For each country, one file is published, containing a common set of fields for all activities.
 The files have been designed so that a pivot table can be added on top of the data, in order to aggregate and summarise the data in various different ways, depending on user needs.

 Not all fields are published for all activities.
 Data quality will vary by organisation.